oman276/owengames/writing/be-greedy.md

 I've tried to live my life by following the most interesting opportunity available to me at any given time, and I think I'm a lot happier for it.

 If you can let an old man (22) give some sage advice, you should give yourself permission to chase the things that interest you.
 Don't be afraid of that voice in your head telling you what you'd really rather be doing.
-Some people spend their whole lives waiting to hear it — don't let it fade away, unanswered.
+Some people spend their whole lives waiting to hear it—don't let it fade away, unanswered.